peter/jsonapitest/README.md

 [assert functions](https://github.com/peter/jsonapitest/blob/master/lib/assert_functions.js) to see what the code should look like.
 Each assert function takes two arguments - the selected response value and the value given to the assert function property.
 The assert function should return `true`, `false`, or an object with an `error_messages` property.
-Custom assert functions will take precedence over built in ones so that they can be overridden.
+Custom assert functions will take precedence over built in ones so that you can override them.
 Put your assert functions in a globally installed npm package or provide an absolute file path in the config:

 ```json